-6 Interest on a loan is charged at 10 per cent less 6-month LIBOR over the life of the loan
+Interest on a loan is charged at 10 per cent less 6-month LIBOR over the life of the loan

-The effect of combining a negative variable rate with a positive fixed rate is that the interest on the loan increases as and when the variable rate decreases and vice versa (so called inverse floating interest).
+The effect of deducting a variable rate from a positive fixed rate is that the interest on the loan increases as and when the variable rate decreases and vice versa (so called inverse floating interest).

-Under paragraph 11.9(a)(iv) the combination of positive or negative fixed rate and positive variable rate is a permitted return.
+In accordance with paragraph 11.9(a)(iv) the combination of positive or negative fixed rate and positive variable rate is a permitted return.
 The variable rate (6-month LIBOR) meets the definition of a variable rate, as the rate is a quoted interest rate.
-However, since the variable rate is negative (minus 6-month LIBOR), the rate is in breach of paragraph 11.9(a)(iv).
-The instrument is measured at fair value in accordance with Section 12.
+However, since the variable rate is negative (minus 6-month LIBOR), the rate is in breach of the condition in paragraph 11.9(a)(iv).